Estimated reading time: 9 minutes

 Here are some steps that you can take as an individual to address this stigma:

-Share resources that you find helpful on social media (like this blog!) – removing the barrier of secrecy can help destigmatize mental health problems.
+- Share resources that you find helpful on social media.
+This removes the barrier of secrecy can help destigmatize mental health problems.

-Fighting depression at work can be difficult, but by taking these steps, you will overcome obstacles and manage your condition effectively.
+Fighting depression at work is difficult.
+But by taking these steps, you will overcome obstacles and manage your condition effectively.

 Symptoms of depression in the workplace